 Nowadays French earth pin socket and matching plugs are defined by Normes Françaises C 15-100.
 The first version of the standard dates back to 1956.
 The oldest NF C 15-100 examples in the museum collection have been made by L’Ébénoïd (see images).
 Both USE/NF centification mark and PF Bakelite quality mark have been introduced after World War II (see details).

 The French company Legrand could not give information when they started production of earth pin sockets, but probably not before late 1950s.
 In 1949 a fire destroyed most of the porcelain production facilities.
 It was decided to abandon tableware production and to focus fully on electrical wiring and installation material.

-Legrand has made three pin earthed plugs, probably until late 1950s.
+At least three companies - Legrand, Electro Sécurit and L'Ébénoïd - have made 6 Amp 3-pin earthed plugs, probably from mid 1930s until late 1950s.
 The position of the plug earth pin was identical to the position of NF C 15-100 sockets (see images).
-It is not clear why Legrand has discontinued production of the three pin plug.
-'Forced' by the 1956 French standard?
+Production may have been discontinued, 'forced' by the 1956 French standard.
 A comparison with Swiss earth pin sockets and later three pin plugs is noteworthy (see D).